Getting Started With CI/CD for Data Science Pipelines

 • Automatically report model metrics and performance in the merge request for review by others.

-• Commit changes to the repository and automatically trigger training CI pipelines based on a specific commit message
+• Commit changes to the repository and automatically trigger CI pipelines based on a specific commit message

 • Training CI pipelines only execute with the following commit message: train <path/to/notebook/your_notebook.ipynb>